qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 Starting from 0.9 release, QGIS has optional scripting support using Python language.
 We've decided for Python as it's one of the most favourite languages for scripting.
-PyQGIS bindings depend on SIP and PyQt4.
+PyQGIS bindings depend on SIP and PyQt.
 The reason for using SIP instead of more widely used SWIG is that the whole QGIS code depends on Qt libraries.
 Python bindings for Qt (PyQt) are done also using SIP and this allows seamless integration of PyQGIS with PyQt.